Perturbative Cauchy theory for a flux-incompressible Maxwell-Stefan system: Perturbative Cauchy theory for the Maxwell-Stefan system

 We apply Proposition \ref{prop:estimate derivative MS matrix} with $\mathbf{X}=\partial^\alpha_x \tilde{\mathbf{U}}$ and use the mass conservation (Lemma \ref{lem:preservations}) and the spectral gap of $A(\mathbf{c})$ (Proposition \ref{prop:spectral gap MS matrix}) to recover the initial bound

-where we have also used the Cauchy-Schwarz inequality and the fact that the $L^2_x$ norm of~${\partial^\alpha_x\tilde{\mathbf{U}}}$ is controlled by the $H^s_x$ norm of $\tilde{\mathbf{U}}$.
+where we have also used the Cauchy-Schwarz inequality and the fact that the $L^2_x$ norm of $\partial^\alpha_x\tilde{\mathbf{U}}$ is controlled by the $H^s_x$ norm of $\tilde{\mathbf{U}}$.
 Recalling our choice $s>3$, in order to control the bi and tri-norm terms inside the integrals we use the continuous embedding of $H^{s/2}_x$ in $L^\infty_x$, which holds as soon as $s/2 > 3/2$.
 We detail our procedure for the tri-norm term, the bi-norm term being treated in the same way.
 Since $\alpha_1+\alpha_2+\alpha_3 = \alpha$, at most one of the $|\alpha_i|$ can be strictly larger than $\abs{\alpha}/2$.
 Hence, at least two $\abs{\alpha_i}$ are lower or equal to $\abs{\alpha}/2 \leq s/2$.
 We therefore split the tri-norm term into three sums as

-For any $\alpha_k$-derivative such that $|\alpha_k|\leq s/2$, we bound the corresponding factor by its $L^\infty_x$ norm and we then exploit the mentioned embedding of $H^{s/2}_x$ in $L^\infty_x$ in order to recover the correct Sobolev norm.
+For any $\alpha_k$-derivative such that $|\alpha_k|\leq s/2$ we bound the corresponding factor by its $L^\infty_x$ norm and we exploit the mentioned embedding of $H^{s/2}_x$ in $L^\infty_x$ in order to recover the correct Sobolev norm.
 In the sequel $C_{\rm sob}$ will refer to any positive constant that appears when using the Sobolev embeddings.
-The first sum produces
+When integration over $\T^3$ is considered, the first sum then produces

 and the two others are dealt with in the same way.
 Consequently, the tri-norm term can be estimated as

 Moreover, the previous Sobolev embedding also yields, for any $1\leq i\leq N$,

 We thus infer the first upper bound